ConsenSysMesh/stow-js/README.md

 ### Parameters

 1. `String` - The data hash, hex-encoded, 0x prefixed
-1. `String` - The address of the attestator
+1. `String` - The address of the attester

 ### Returns

-`Promise<Boolean>` - A promise when resolved returns true if the record is attested by the specified attestator.
+`Promise<Boolean>` - A promise when resolved returns true if the record is attested by the specified attester.

 ## linnia.getPermission